 |Patentability criteria||Novelty, inventive step, industrial applicability||Novelty, industrial applicability|

-|Term of protection||20 years (with possible extension up to 5 years for inventions relating to such products as a drug, pesticide or agrochemical, which use requires obtaining the established by law authorization, in case more than five years lapse from the date of filing of the patent application to the date of obtaining of the first authorization)||10 years|
+|Term of protection||20 years (with a possible extension up to 5 years for inventions relating to such products as a drug, pesticide or agrochemical, if their use requires a statutory authorization and more than five years have lapsed from the filing date of the patent application to the date of obtaining the first authorization)||10 years|

-|Approximate time to obtain a patent||24 – 30 months||6 - 12 months|
+|Approximate time to obtain a patent||24 – 36 months||6 - 12 months|

 As far as such patentable object as device is concerned, we should point out that one can obtain a utility model patent easier than an invention patent, since the utility model is not required to have the inventive step (unlike the invention).
-Thus, in order to get a utility model patent one could take two previously known devices and merely combine them, also proving novelty and industrial applicability.
+Thus, in order to get a utility model patent, one could take two previously known devices and merely combine them, also proving novelty and industrial applicability.
 Inventive step is not required in this case.